EvanVeinotte/Turing_Machine/README.md

   - state_b (integer): This is the state that the machine will switch to next step if the head reads a =(blank) on the tape.
   - write_b (char 0,1 or =): This is the value that will be written onto the tape this step if the head reads a =(blank) on the tape.
   - direction_1 (1 or -1): This value determines which direction the head will move next step when the head reads a =(blank) on the tape.(1 is right and -1 is left).
+## Machine Limitations:
+The machine is set to only create states between 0 and 999.
+However, this could easily be changed by changing the MAX_STATES variable in the source code.